vinit-chauhan/integrations/packages/kolide/docs/README.md

 > **Note on `event.outcome` for posture data:** For the `device_check` and `issues` data streams, `event.outcome` reflects the device posture result, not the success of event processing.
 A check run with status `passing` (or a resolved issue) maps to `event.outcome: success`, `failing` (or an open issue) maps to `event.outcome: failure`, and `inapplicable` or `unknown` check statuses map to `event.outcome: unknown`.
 The raw posture state is also preserved in `kolide.device_check.status` for `device_check`.

+> **Note on host correlation for `device_check`:** Check-run results identify the device only by its numeric Kolide device ID, mapped to `host.id`.
+The payload carries no hostname, so `host.name` is not set on this data stream.
+Correlate check runs with the `device`, `auth`, and `issues` data streams using the shared `host.id`.
+If you need `host.name` directly on check-run documents, enrich them at ingest time with an Elasticsearch [enrich policy](https://www.elastic.co/docs/manage-data/ingest/transform-enrich/data-enrichment) that maps `host.id` to `host.name` from the `device` data stream.
+This requires the `device` data stream to be enabled and the enrich policy to be executed and periodically refreshed so new or renamed devices resolve.

 ### Supported use cases

 Monitoring device-trust posture, investigating SSO authentication outcomes alongside device compliance state, tracking device enrollment and blocking transitions, and auditing administrative changes in Kolide — all correlated with the rest of your security data in Elastic via ECS.